yinqiwen/ardb/README.md

 * Note:
   - **Ardb uses 1 threads in this benchmark test, since redis is single threaded application.
-But ardb is actually a multithreaded applcation, you can start the server with more threads by setting 'thread-pool-size' to 2 or higher to increase the performance.**
+But ardb is actually a multithreaded applcation, you can start the server with more threads by setting 'thread-pool-size' to 2 or higher to increase the read/write performance.**

-## Ardb vs Redis(2.8.9)
- * Unsupported Redis Commands:
-  - DUMP
-  - MIGRATE
-  - OBJECT
-  - RESTORE
-  - CONFIG RESETSTAT
-  - DEBUG
-  - MONITOR
-  - BITPOS
-  - PUBSUB
- * New Ardb Commands:
-  - CompactDB/CompactAll
-  - BitOPCount
-  - Import

-## Misc
-###Memory Usage
-In basho's fork of leveldb [project](https://github.com/basho/leveldb), they give a way to estimate memory usage of a database.

-      write_buffer_size*2
-     + max_open_files*4194304
-     + (size in NewLRUCache initialization)

-If you want to limit the total memory usage, you should tweak configuration options whoose names start with `leveldb.` in ardb.conf.

 ## Community